Research Transcription Service

 SSCS Teaching and Technology can help with introductory training and guidance on submitting a transcription job.
 For questions specific to using the service’s current features, please contact ssdtnt@uchicago.edu.

-For a specific uses not currently available, please contact ssdtnt@uchicago.edu to share your project’s transcription needs.
+For a specific use not currently available, please contact ssdtnt@uchicago.edu to share your project’s transcription needs.
 We welcome feedback and ideas for future versions of the service.

 Account Closure